Eurus-Holmes/LIS-YNP/README.md

 # Introduction

 Based on [Official Pytorch Tutorial](https://pytorch.org/tutorials/) and [yunjey's pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial), this repository provides tutorial code for deep learning researchers to learn [PyTorch](https://github.com/pytorch/pytorch).
-There is also a comprehensive [list](https://github.com/bharathgs/Awesome-pytorch-list) of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.
+There is also a [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.

 <br/>